Why This Matters

 Alawites

-Compare: Sufism vs. Druze—both emphasize esoteric spiritual knowledge, but Sufism operates within mainstream Islam as a mystical practice, while Druze developed into a separate closed religion that no longer identifies as Muslim.
+Compare: Sufism vs. Druze: both emphasize esoteric spiritual knowledge, but Sufism operates within mainstream Islam as a mystical practice, while Druze developed into a separate closed religion that no longer identifies as Muslim.
 This distinction matters for understanding how mystical movements can either reform from within or break away entirely.

-Throughout Islamic history, movements have emerged calling for return to original sources or purification of practice.
+Throughout Islamic history, movements have emerged calling for a return to original sources or purification of practice.
 These reform impulses parallel similar dynamics in Christianity and Judaism.

 Wahhabism